surifirstpin/biplus_documentation/docs/Dashboard.md

 ## Dependency Filters

+You can refer the existing lookup and extract the data based of the referred lookup daata

    -   **Referred** The changes made on single lookup will be reflected on all the following reports based on the referred data.